How To Create a 5 Year Plan For Your Life

-But I have no concerns about fitting into my dress blue uniform this year.
+But I am not concerned about fitting into my blue dress uniform this year.

 As I sit there, my wife comes and sits by me.

-We just sit silently, remembering all that we have experienced together over the past 25 years.
+We just sit silently, remembering everything we have experienced together over the past 25 years.

 The song playing in the background for this scenario is a Mozart Concerto.

 Take your time and walk through that vision often.

 Vision is the key to creating a 5-year plan and making it work.